 - Power menu and Settings shortcut at the bottom-right of the Quick Settings panel

-It is available for Google Pixel devices only.
-The rest Android devices like Samsung Galaxy, OnePlus, Oppo, Vivo, Asus, iQOO, HMD (Nokia phones), Motorola, Realme, Sony, Tecno, Xiaomi, and more, will be able to update their OS later this year.
+Currently, it is available for Google Pixel devices.
+The rest of Android devices like Samsung Galaxy, OnePlus, Oppo, Vivo, Asus, iQOO, HMD (Nokia phones), Motorola, Realme, Sony, Tecno, Xiaomi, and more, are in the distribution phase or will be able to update their OS this year.
 Stay tuned for more updates!

 Pritam Barhate, with an experience of 14+ years in technology, heads Technology Innovation at Mobisoft Infotech.
 He has a rich experience in design and development.
 He has been a consultant for a variety of industries and startups.
 At Mobisoft Infotech, he primarily focuses on technology resources and develops the most advanced solutions.